-In 2012, I trained as a life coach and since then I have worked with dyslexic teenagers or adults.
+In 2012, I trained as a life coach and since then I have worked with dyslexic teenagers and adults.

 I now support over 700 families on my Parenting Dyslexia Facebook Group, and coach individuals at school, college and even in the workplace.

-What are the most prominent struggles that Dyslexia can impose upon people with the disability in the workplace/classroom?
+What are the most prominent struggles that Dyslexia can impose upon people with disabilities in the workplace/classroom?